 Do road trips make your child go green with nausea?
 Motion sickness is a mysterious beast.
 Researchers have never been able to figure out why some people feel nauseous every time they take a car trip, and others travel without any discomfort.

 Likewise, physicians don't know why car sickness affects some children more than others.
-While the problem doesn't seem to affect most infants and toddlers, children ages 2 to 12 are particularly susceptible.
+While the problem doesn't seem to affect most infants and toddlers, children ages two to 12 are particularly susceptible.

-Put down the video game.
-And the book, movie, and coloring pages.
+And put down the book, movie, and coloring pages.

 The most popular theory about what causes the dizziness and nausea of motion sickness is that riding in vehicles delivers mixed signals to the inner ear, thus causing confusion between the senses.

 When your child plays a video game or reads in the backseat, his eyes are focused a few feet away, which sends a signal of stillness to the brain.
 Meanwhile, the inner ear picks up on the motion of the car.
 When the eyes and inner ear send mixed signals to the brain, the resulting conflict can cause nausea.

 Interestingly, the exact point where the eyes are focused seems to make a big difference.
 Researchers at General Motors even identified a "puke zone" regarding the placement of the car's video system that appeared to make backseat passengers more likely to feel sick.